I can’t tell you definitively what the “healthiest” option off the Wendy’s menu is, because we all have different definitions of what healthy means.

 When it comes to burgers, most of the options at Wendy’s have cheese.
 How many calories can you save by leaving the cheese off?
 Let’s figure it out.

-Since we know the nutrition for a Jr. Hamburger as well as a Jr. Cheeseburger, we can do some quick math to figure out the nutrition for the slice of cheese (since that is the only difference in these burgers).
+Since we know the nutrition for a Jr. Hamburger as well as a Jr. Cheeseburger based on the graphic above, we can do some quick math to figure out the nutrition for the slice of cheese (since that is the only difference in these burgers).

 When you find the difference, you’ll see that one slice of cheese at Wendy’s is 40 calories, 3g fat, 1g carb, and 2g protein.